Updated June 30th, 2021

 How are they holding their head?
 This can first be done from a distance.
 If they’re shaking, hunching, hanging, or tucking their head, this can be a sign of illness or injury.
 Check their head for lumps, bumps, lacerations, other injuries, and swelling.
 Check their head for abscesses, which could be a symptom of Pigeon Fever, which is highly contagious and requires quarantine and intervention.

 A horse should have bright, clean, alert eyes.
 They should be free of discharge and clear, and not appear sunken or glassy.
 Cloudy, watery, dry, swollen, constantly blinking, puffy, crusty eyes or an exposed third eyelid indicates likely illness or injury.
 The above symptoms could be signs of injury or illness such as pink eye, which is highly contagious to other horses and humans.
 Their pupils should be about the same size and react properly to bright light (get smaller and then return to normal).
-Take note of the skin around their eyes- if it’s much paler than usual, it could be a sign of anemia or another disease.
+Take note of the skin around their eyes- if it’s much paler than usual, it could be a sign of Anemia is a condition in which the blood is deficient in red blood cells, in hemoglobin, or in total volume. or another disease.
 Check for lacerations on and near the eye.
 Check for signs of squamous cell carcinoma.
 Horses with little pigmentation are particularly susceptible.

 Check their ears for signs of injury, inflammation, secretions, pus, swelling, aural plaques, insect bites, or excessive ear wax.
 Their ears can have a modest amount of earwax or debris in them, but should be clear of any ear mites.
 Excessively sticky, yellow, or odorous earwax needs addressing.
 You can use a clean, damp, soft cloth or soft gauze clear out excess earwax or to sample potential ear mites.
 Do not use anything that has excess water as you don’t want it to drip into the horses ear.